pmichaillat/p-hacking/README.md

 + `figure3B.m` - Produce figure 3B
 + `figure4.m` - Produce figure 4A, figure 4B, and figure 4C

-### Visualization script
+### Display script

-The production scripts use the `visualDisplay.m` script to format figures, axes, and plots for clear visualization of the results.
+The production scripts use the `visualDisplay.m` script to format figures, axes, and plots.
+The script is used to achieve a clear, effective visual display of the results.

 ## Figures